 Below are some of our most popular American Express cards.
 Don’t forget that to be eligible for a product change, you must stay within the same rewards currency.
 Additionally, you can’t switch between a charge card and a credit card.

 |Blue Cash Preferred® Card from American Express||$95 ($0 for the first year)|

 |American Express® Gold Card||$250|

-Nevertheless, many Amex users can get great benefits out of upgrading or downgrading their card.
-You can ensure your card is well-aligned with your spending and earning great rewards and benefits.
-Plus, you’ll do so without a hard pull to your credit.
+Nevertheless, many Amex users can get great benefits out of upgrading or downgrading their card, such as obtaining a new card well-aligned with your spending and earning great rewards and benefits.
+Plus, you can obtain the best card for you without a hard pull to your credit.